mxagar/nlp_with_transformers_nbs/BookNotes.md

 Which techniques can be apply with/without data? (see picture)

 - Zero-shot learning (no labeled data): generative/decoder model or a logical inference classifier is used to predict the classes using the model's *common sense*
-- Data Augmentation (few labeled data)
+- Data Augmentation (few labeled data): train a classifier (e.g., a naive Bayes with bags-of-words) with augmented samples, i.e., vary labeled samples by perturbing tokens or applying back-translation.
-- Embedding look-up (few labeled data)
+- Embedding look-up (few labeled data): apply k-nearest neighbor search and classification using the embeddings of the labeled samples.
-- Fine-tuning model (a lot of labeld data)
+- Fine-tuning model (a lot of labeld data): simply finetune a `AutoModelForSequenceClassification` with the labeled data, i.e., we take body + head and train it.
-- Few-shot learning (few data)
+- Few-shot learning (few data): create prompts with examples (e.g., from labeled data) and request to generate new predictionsfrom the prompt.
-- Domain adaptation (a lot of unlabeled data)
+- Domain adaptation (a lot of unlabeled data): train the backbone transformer with unlabeled smaples for masked token prediction (i.e., language modeling); then, fine-tune the domain-adapted transformer with a task-specific head.
+- Advanced methods
   - Unsupervised Data Augmentation (UDA) (a lot of unlabeled data)
   - Uncertainty-aware self-training (a lot of unlabeled data)

 Notebook/chapter example: a Github issue tagger: